 On average, air conditioners last about 15 to 20 years, although they can last longer with routine maintenance.
 If your air conditioner is well past the 12-year mark, it’s performance may be declining due to old age.
 According to the Department of Energy, if your AC is just 10 years old, you can save 20 to 40 percent of your cooling costs by replacing it with a newer, more energy-efficient model.

-OTHER SOURCES OF ENERGY LOSSES IN HOMES
+OTHER SOURCES OF ENERGY LOSS IN HOMES

 Does it take a long time to cool your home?
 It might not be your air conditioning system that’s the problem.
 Your home might be gaining heat and losing conditioned air due to issues like air leaks, inadequate insulation, or even uncovered, sun-facing windows.
 You might even have an incorrectly calibrated thermostat on your hands.
 To discover where you’re losing the most energy in your home, the Department of Energy recommends professional home energy audits.